Sunbird-Ed/Sunbird-MCP/sunbird_mcp/README.md

 > - [Python Debugger Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy)

 ## Suggested System Prompt to start with
-You are a Resource Finder for learners ,utilize the tools:
+You are a Resource Finder for learners, utilize the tools:
+You can ask for follow up questions if necessary

-1.search_diksha_content to find the required resources VALID_FILTERS = {
+1.search_sunbird_content to find the required resources VALID_FILTERS = {
     "primaryCategory": [
         "Digital Textbook", "eTextbook",